cybersamx/go-recipes/fake-mock/README.md

 * **Fake** - Fake doesn't modify the behavior of the system under test.
 There are 2 forms of fakes:
   * Fake data - use non-real (fake) data eg. nobody@example.com
   * Fake system - instead of using an actual system dependency in production, eg. Postgres or MySQL, the test suite uses a simpler system, eg. simple SQLite, to mimic the actual system.
 * **Mock** - You have components in your system that calls or depends on a dependency.
 A mock allows the tester to mock that dependency and assert that your system has interacted with the dependency.
+This recipe provides examples for 2 popular mock frameworks:
+  * [Gomock](https://github.com/golang/mock) - this is a framework that generates mock code at build time.
+  * [Testify Mock](https://godoc.org/github.com/stretchr/testify/mock) - this is a framework that relies on reflection to generate mocks at runtime.

-The best explanation to this perennial question is available [here](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).
+The best explanation to this perennial question of fake vs mock can be read [here](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).

 ## Project Description